 As a medical journalist, Cary has published more than two hundred articles in a variety of professional journals, consumer magazines, annual reports, and websites.
 He has also edited roughly forty books for Cambridge University Press and other nonfiction publishers, both academic and commercial.

 Cary’s stage plays have been produced at Carnegie Mellon University and at San Francisco’s Magic Theatre and Eureka Theatre.

-Cary is also a professional photographer.
-You can see his work, including architectural, commercial, and editorial assignments, at a separate website here.
+If you’re looking for Cary’s photography, you can find it at a separate website here.
 That site has its own contact information.

 I teach at the Writing Salon in Berkeley, CA, and previously taught at UCLA Extension online.
 My students have been accepted into several prestigious MFA programs.

 In Exiles, American cardiologist Peter Scanlon takes his 17-year-old daughter, Alex, to Nepal in order to work in a free health clinic.
 At its heart, the book is a meditation on loss, forgiveness, and healing in our lives.